alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/Alerts-v1.md

 Note about **alertCode**:

-So far it is not possible to have interoperability on this codes because they depends by the specific manufacturer and sometimes by the specific appliance type.
+So far it is not possible to have interoperability on these codes because they depends by the specific manufacturer and sometimes by the specific appliance type.
 To understand the **alertCode** values it is expected that separate